 Tidy Up the Yard

-While you wait for the mud to drain and dry in your garden beds, take the time to spruce up the rest of your yard (because we all know that once the season gets going, these chores are usually the last on the list to be tackled).
+While you wait for the mud to drain and dry in your planting beds, start sprucing up the rest of your yard (because we all know that once the season gets going, these spring garden chores are usually the last on the list to be tackled).

 - Rake and collect debris.
 Add leaf litter to your compost heap, or set it aside to mulch your garden beds.
 If you have a wood chipper, run small sticks and pieces of bark through it to make your own organic mulch.